 What To Do Next

-When it comes to your business operations and your bottom line, using Excel spreadsheets doesn’t work.
+When it comes to your business operations and your bottom line, using Excel spreadsheets to manage your equipment rental inventory and operations doesn’t work.
 You have no real-time information, and you have no centralized system for your other administrative functions.

 But most important is that you have no true way to manage your inventory with Excel.
 That’s where equipment rental management software comes in.
 It takes all of these functions and processes, centralizes them, and streamlines them, leaving you free to do what you do best.